-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Associate with the fundamentals of English Language. - 2.
-Assess the latest trends in language and communication. - 3.
-Develop their reading and writing skills. - 4.
-Have a cutting edge in the competitive and professional world.
+Access the latest trends in language and communication. - 3.
+Develop reading and writing skills

 Grammar and Usage